 He remembers the man as “the Uzbek” not because he’s some accent savant (in truth, he’s not sure he’s met anyone from Uzbekistan before), but because that’s how everyone in H.&.C.S.D refers to each other.
 Or at least, it’s how everyone is first introduced.
 The bartender’s from Hong Kong, the barback’s Turkmeni, and the Uzbek—well, it’s not clear what his job is, exactly, beyond corralling stray passersby in off the street.
 If they ever give out names, they certainly don’t repeat them.
 Except, that is, for the owner.
 His particular name will be repeated all night, so crucial it’s written in all caps out front: the titular Sugar Daddy.2

 After five drinks and half a pack of cigarettes, it’s still not clear why Sugar Daddy summoned him inside.
 Not that Daniel would ever explicitly ask, of course.
 At this point, he assumes it’s part of an elaborate hustle—the implied-to-be-free shots, the manufactured familiarity of “Daniel, friend.”
 Peeling open lonely American wallets one tall tale at a time.
 And, in truth, he doesn’t really care what this night will run him.
 The cab is prepaid, breakfast will be charged to the room, and it’s not like he was about to exchange his remaining Yuan anyway.
-Better to throw a little currency at a Thompson-lite fever dream than live to see it quarantined in some bloated Ziplock bag, high above the coat hangers, scattered among the Euros and Rupees and Yen, stockpiled for a “next time” he’ll inevitably forget to make good on.
+Better to throw a little currency at a Hunter S. Thompson-lite fever dream than live to see it quarantined in some bloated Ziplock bag, high above the coat hangers, scattered among the Euros and Rupees and Yen, stockpiled for a “next time” he’ll inevitably forget to make good on.
 At least this way he gets a bona-fide story from the deal.
 A liquor-soaked evening with a larger-than-life stranger, scam or no, is still the most photogenic thing to have happened on this trip.
 Crank up the contrast on those LEDs in the mirror, let them refract around the focal point of a half-empty glass, slap on a filter and watch the night glisten.

 Note the arm’s-length remove of it all: the assumption of bad faith, the choice to play along, the cynical posturing for a future viewing public.
 If you talked to Daniel in person, you’d never dream he saw it this way.
 Watch his eyes widen as he recounts to his new “friend” the details of his journey, with meteorological grandeur: “It’s been a whirlwind trip,” “a flurry of activity,” “the storm has passed and I’m finally settling in.”
 As if he were truly feeling things with a first-person passion.
 As if it weren’t precisely tuned to elicit an emotional response; a response which itself he has already heard and grown bored of.
 As if it weren’t all one symphony of pulleys and weights.